230206-UiPath-BNYM/GetawayGurus/GovernanceFile.md

 - Daily Stand-ups (but sitting down) regularly scheduled for 4:00 PM EST
 - Hang out in the Zoom break-out rooms (training zoom link)

+- Trevor B/Trvobenn will be the one managing the kanban board as well as administering GH (to include pull requests)